 Ingredients: Here’s What You’ll Need

-I actually got my recipe for these chocolate-covered treats from a candy-making class that Susan and I took years ago.
+I got my recipe for these chocolate-covered treats from a candy-making class Susan and I took years ago.
 In that class, we made peanut butter cups.
-I thought the peanut butter mixture had the perfect mix of the three key ingredients: Extra crunchy peanut butter, confectioners’ sugar, and unsalted butter.
+I thought the peanut butter mixture had the perfect balance of the simple ingredients.

-Here’s How I Make the Peanut Butter Balls
+Step-by-Step Guide on How to Make Peanut Butter Balls

-- As a first step, I beat room temperature butter with the peanut butter in a medium bowl until the mixture wasย smooth.
+- Beat the Butters: As a first step, I beat room temperature butter with the peanut butter in a medium bowl until the mixture was smooth.
 I like the crunch of peanuts, so I always use Jif Extra Crunchy peanut butter, but you could just as easily use creamy peanut butter.

-- Then, I added the confectioners’ sugar to the peanut butter mixture.
+- Add Confectioners’ Sugar: I added the confectioners’ sugar to the peanut butter mixture.

-- It’s important to me when I make the peanut butter balls that I keep the balls small to make them more bite-sized.
-Therefore, I used my smallest ice cream scoop to partition the crumbly mixture.
+- Shape into Balls: When I make the peanut butter balls, I keep them small to make them more bite-sized.
+Therefore, I used my smallest ice cream scoop to divide the crumbly mixture.
 Then, I kneaded the crumbly mixture before rolling it into a small ball.

-I actually weighed the mixture.
-Each ball weighed between 9 and 10 grams and wasย about the size of a quarter – less than 1 inch in diameter.
+I weighed the mixture.
+Each ball weighed between 9 and 10 grams and was about the size of a quarter – less than 1 inch in diameter.
 I know – I’m a foodie nerd!

-- After rolling each ball, I placed it on a baking sheet lined with a piece of parchment.
-Sometimes, I use wax paper in place of the parchment paper.
-I’ll admit that rolling the small balls isย a bit tedious, but it’s totally worth the effort.
+- After rolling the balls, I placed them on a baking sheet lined with parchment paper.
+Sometimes, I use wax paper in place of parchment paper.
+I’ll admit that rolling the small balls is a bit tedious, but it’s worth the effort.

 Final Step – Dipping in Chocolate

-Next comes the really tedious part – dipping each ball in the chocolate coating, which has been melted in the top of a double boiler set over simmering water.
-It’s important here that the bottom of the pan does not touch the water and that the water does not actually boil.
+Next comes the tedious part – dipping each ball in the chocolate coating, which has been melted in the top of a double boiler set over simmering water.
+The bottom of the pan mustn’t touch the water or boil.

-I’ve found through the years that the best way to dip the peanut butter balls is to use a toothpick.
-I have another toothpick handy to help remove the dipped peanut butter ball after allowing the excess chocolate drip into the pan.
+Through the years, I’ve found that using a toothpick is the best way to dip the peanut butter balls.
+I have another toothpick handy to help remove the dipped peanut butter ball after allowing the excess chocolate to drip into the pan.

-I don’t worry too much at this point about ensuring that these tasty treats are fully coated.
-The reason is that it’s easy enough to drizzle a bit more chocolate onย the top of the peanut butter balls to fully coat.
+I don’t worry too much about initially fully coating these tasty treats.
+Drizzling a bit more chocolate on top of the peanut butter balls to coat them fully is easy enough.

-Specifically, I use coated balls to dab additional chocolate on top of the peanut butter balls with the exposed mixture.
+Specifically, I use coated balls to dab additional chocolate with the exposed mixture on the peanut butter balls.

-I placed each dipped piece of candy on parchment-lined baking sheets to allow the chocolate to fully set.
+I placed each dipped piece of candy on parchment-lined baking sheets to allow the chocolate to set fully.

-The result is around 80 absolutely delicious peanut butter balls.
-I like to roll the individual peanut butter balls in colored foil when I give them as gifts.
+The result is around 80 delicious peanut butter balls.
+When I give them as gifts, I roll the individual peanut butter balls in colored foil.

 This easy treat is one of the most requested candies I make for the holidays.
 Yum!